a-lmir/a-lmir/README.md

 Hi there 👋<br>
-🎓 I’m a first year college student <br>
+🎓 I’m a second year college student <br>
 🧠 I'm focused on improving my JavaScript and Python.<br>
 💻 I’m currently working on a website using just HTML/CSS and JavaScript.<br>
 🤔 I’m looking for help with getting work or internships in web-development/app.<br>